johnnywoo/beholder/README.md

 `to tcp [<address>:]<port>` sends payloads of messages over a TCP connection.
 Default address is 127.0.0.1.
 A newline is appended to every payload unless it already ends with a newline.

+`to shell <command>` sends payloads of messages into a process started with a shell command.
+The command should not exit immediately, but instead keep reading from stdout and processing messages.
+A newline is appended to every payload unless it already ends with a newline.

+Beware of stdin buffering!
+If your shell command is a bash script, bash will buffer incoming messages before passing them into the script.
+Test your scripts early!

+    #!/usr/bin/php
+    <?php
+    // example log receiver script in PHP while ($f = fgets(STDIN)) {
+        file_put_contents('receiver.log', date('r') . ' ' . $f, FILE_APPEND);
+    }

 ## Building